goatcorp/dalamud-docs/docs/plugin-development/interacting-with-the-game.md

 Like polling, hooks must be properly disposed when they are no longer needed.
 If they are not, the detour function will continue to run in place of the hooked function and may cause problems or confusing behavior.
 There have been many cases where confused plugin devs asked for help only to realize that their old hooks were still in effect!

+Because multiple plugins may hook a single method (or one plugin may hook the same method multiple times!), it's generally best practice to not modify arguments or interrupt the execution flow.
+While there are many valid exceptions to this rule, it is important to be aware that other hooks may be present, and may run before or after the hook you create.